ron laboray studio

 “Matter of Fact Drawings”

-“Little Richard’s Almanac” contains a series of drawing mirroring the mixed-up and rearranged condition of mass culture.
+“Little Richard’s Almanac” contains a series of drawings and paintings mirroring the mixed-up and rearranged condition of mass culture.
 This series “Matter of Fact” drawings utilizes found data from internet searches, satellite television channel guides, and random information obtained through advertising, social other public media, I see the drawings as historical documents recording current cultural conditions and archiving information for future social scientists and art historians.

 These drawings represent points along a time lines that include common facts and known histories, science, collections describing our shared world, invented fictions and cultural myths, which compel hope and demonstrate important values.